 A UK-wide process, incorporating the QAA UK Quality Code for Higher Education, Chapter B11: Research Degrees and the Concordat to Support the Career Development of Researchers, enables institutions to gain the European Commission’s HR Excellence in Research Award, acknowledging alignment with the principles of the European Charter for Researchers and Code of Conduct for their Recruitment.

 In January 2013 Vitae confirmed that Sheffield Hallam had gained the HR Excellence in Research Award from the European Commission.
-In March 2019 the UK HR Excellence in Research Panel confirmed that we had retained the award at the six-year review point.
-We are awaiting the outcome of our eight-year review (expected March 2021).
+In April 2021 the UK HR Excellence in Research Panel confirmed that we had retained the award at the eight-year review point.

 Contact: Elizabeth Scanlon, Research and Innovation Services.